petems/petersouter.xyz/content/post/testing-and-mocking-stdin-in-golang.md

 # Testing and mocking stdin in Golang

-I've been playing around with [cobra](https://github.com/spf13/cobra) recently, as it's an awesome libary for CLI applications.
+I've been playing around with [cobra](https://github.com/spf13/cobra) recently, as it's an awesome library for CLI applications.
 I always like CLI apps for learning a language, so I've been tinkering with a CLI app to interact with Terraform Enterprise's API, which will force me to talking to external APIs, interpret the result and displaying it to the user.

 ## Testing, testing, 123